eduvpn/vpn-user-portal/CONFIG_CHANGES.md

 the 2.x life cycle are NOT required.
 Any existing configuration file will keep working!

+## 2.2.6

+We added support for `array` values of `permissionAttribute` in the `FormLdapAuthentication` module.
+Until now it only took a `string`.
+The values of the attributes will be merged and can be used for ACLs or access to the portal admin.

 ## 2.2.5

 We added the translation for Portuguese (Portugal).
 You can add it to